sreelathadeebaguntla/JustRide/README.md

 - For additional info, refer the steps listed at https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html

 -This AWS DynamoDB will be at the port 8000.
-To check the connection to the 8000 port use below command from powershell
+To check the connection to the 8000 port use below command from powershell <br />
       Test-NetConnection -ComputerName localhost -Port 8000

--To list the DynamoDB tables, use the below command from powershell(you should have AWS CLI)
+-To list the DynamoDB tables, use the below command from powershell(you should have AWS CLI) <br />
       aws dynamodb list-tables --endpoint-url http://localhost:8000

--To configure aws DynamoDB, use the below commandfrom powershell(you should have AWS CLI)
+-To configure aws DynamoDB, use the below commandfrom powershell(you should have AWS CLI) <br />
       aws configure

 -Check AWS KeyID, AWS Access Key.
-More details are given in https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html
+More details at: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html

--Quick guide to integerate DynamoDB to Springboot application is given in https://www.baeldung.com/spring-data-dynamodb
+-Quick guide to integerate DynamoDB to Springboot application: https://www.baeldung.com/spring-data-dynamodb